MicrosoftDocs/azure-devops-docs/docs/project/wiki/manage-readme-wiki-permissions.md

 ﻿---
 title: Manage permissions for READMEs and wiki pages
 titleSuffix: Azure DevOps
-description: Learn how to set permissions to grant or secure access to README files and you team project built-in wiki ms.technology: devops-collab ms.custom: wiki ms.topic: conceptual
+description: Learn how to set permissions to grant or secure access to README files and you team project built-in wiki. ms.technology: devops-collab ms.custom: wiki ms.topic: conceptual